The Big Plays

 The Ups

-Pacers power forward David West backed his words by scoring 25 points Monday, including 21 in the first half. |
+by scoring 25 points Monday, including 21 in the first half.

 2) This was one of those not in the box score type of plays, but even with the Pacers having a large lead at the time, it was great to see Pacers center Roy Hibbert get on the floor to go after a loose ball and hit it off of a Nuggets player and have it go out of bounds at the 5:39 mark of the second quarter.
 It was just a nice little reminder of what this team should be about and what Hibbert is all about.
 And Hibbert finished with 14 points, 12 rebounds and four blocks, too.